“We’re all international dorks!” – associates at this East Coast-gone-global outfit slip seamlessly into international matters, almost instantly…

 The first stage: recruitment on and off campus

-Interviews follow a standard format: “Candidates can expect to be asked about their interests as well as academic and work experiences.”
-Mainoo adds that “knowing information about firm practices and/or clients is key.”
+First round interviews are conducted by senior lawyers at the firm and are typically virtual and 20 to 30 minutes in length.
+“Candidates can expect to be asked about their interests as well as academic and work experiences.”
+Harris adds, “knowing information about the firm’s practice and/or clients is key.”

 Callbacks

-Successful candidates can expect to meet up to four to five attorneys during their callback interview, though Mainoo points out that “Each candidate’s schedule is tailored to their interests, so candidates can select who they would like to meet with, whether it be people from a particular practice area, gender, race, sexual orientation, etc.” Mainoo outlines five skills the firm is looking to identify in candidates including: “leadership ability, client service orientation, grit, effective communication, and intellectual ability.”
+Candidates will have the option to select either an in-person or virtual callback interview and can expect to meet up to four or five attorneys during their callback interview.
+Harris points out that “we seek to tailor each candidate’s schedule to their interests, so candidates can select whom they would like to meet with, whether it be people from a particular practice area, gender, race, sexual orientation, etc.” Harris outlines four skills the firm is looking to identify in candidates, including “leadership, client service orientation, determination, and intellectual ability.”

 Top tips for this stage:

 "Enjoy the process!
-This is an awesome chance to meet with a large number of lawyers to expand your network.” - hiring partner Abena Mainoo
+This is an awesome chance to meet with a large number of lawyers to expand your network.” - hiring partner Kyle Harris

 Summer Program